Wiltshire libraries will be here to support people during lockdown

 Loan items continue to be renewed automatically, currently to the end of February, so there is no rush to return items currently on loan.
 Those libraries not currently operating will be kept under review.

-To view details of all library opening times and reopening dates, please visit our Library locations and opening times webpage.
+To view details of all library opening times and reopening dates, please visit our Library locations, opening times and mobile libraries webpage.

 Wiltshire library members can still download eBooks and eAudiobooks and read eMagazines.
-All the details can be found on our eBooks, Audio and eMagazines webpage.
+All the details can be found on our eBooks, eAudiobooks and eMagazines webpage.

-A range of online resources can also be found at the council's Active Communities page on our Active Communities resources webpage.
+A range of online resources can also be found at the council's Active Communities page on our webpage.